 at The University of Sydney in Australia.

-Nanotechnology defines a multidisciplinary research endeavour aiming at finding new ways to tackle current issues in the fields of sustainable materials, renewable
+Nanotechnology defines a multidisciplinary research endeavour aiming at finding new ways to tackle current issues in the fields of sustainable

-applications in catalysis, energy, sensing and nanomedicine.
+materials for applications in catalysis, energy, sensing and nanomedicine.
 Polymer science provides the ideal playground for creative materials design.

-We are located within The Key Centre for Polymers and Colloids (KCPC), a renowned centre for polymer research and training featuring world-class facilities for the
+We are located within The Key Centre for Polymers and Colloids (KCPC), a renowned centre for polymer research and training featuring world-class

-study of Soft Matter and Hybrid Materials.
+facilities for the study of Soft Matter and Hybrid Materials.